 10.Taragarh Fort, Bundi, Rajasthan

 The Bundi Fort continues to have three water tanks dug into the rock.
 Other attractions of the fort are the Chhatra Mahal, Badal Mahal, Ratan Daulat, Pol Hazari, Naubat Khana, the throne, and much more.
 The fort also has Kalam miniatures of Bundi.
-The fort is a must-visit and offers the most magnificent view of the valley from atop of the hill.
+The fort is a must-visit and offers the most magnificent view of the valley from atop the hill.

 Plan your next excursion to these ten Indian forts and enjoy their magnificence, historical value, and beauty.